dropwizard/dropwizard/docs/source/manual/core.rst

 For example, an incoming request for ``/1001/notifications`` would match the URI template, and the value ``"1001"`` would be available as the path parameter named ``user``.

-If your service doesn't have a resource class whose ``@Path`` URI template matches the URI of an incoming request, Jersey will automatically return a ``404 Not Found`` to the client.
+If your application doesn't have a resource class whose ``@Path`` URI template matches the URI of an incoming request, Jersey will automatically return a ``404 Not Found`` to the client.

 .. _man-core-resources-methods: